Poragon/PoraComp/README.md

 # Version 1.5 Corprate Take-Over (11/10/2018)
 # !Expected Error!
 Upon first load after updating Synthetic Base recipie will pop an error.
-After a save and exist issue with be resolved.
+After a save and exit issue with be resolved.

 All Around Additions